K-S-K/Tutorials/README.md

 # Tutorials
-Some simple mites to not forget some things
+There will be some simple notes to keep knowledge hands-on.